Chevrolet Chevelle: Overview

-Plans to release the updated A-body lineup was scheduled for the 1972 model year but a strike that occurred at some GM assembly plants delayed the release for a full model year, eventually extending the lifecycle of the 1968-era generation; the redesigned A-bodies were designed in a studio where it had more of a European influence - at the time of development John Z. DeLorean was the chairman at the Chevrolet division where he delayed some product releases and extending the lifecycle of some of its products; the redesigned A-bodies had some styling cues lifted from the concurrent second-generation F-bodies - the front suspension was integrated into the A-body redesign with output from respective GM divisions (each division had its own sheet metal design).
+Plans to release the updated A-body lineup were scheduled for the 1972 model year, but a strike that occurred at some GM assembly plants delayed the release for a complete model year, eventually extending the lifecycle of the 1968-era generation; the redesigned A-bodies were designed in a studio where it had more of a European influence - at the time of development John Z. DeLorean was the chairman at the Chevrolet division where he delayed some product releases, and extending the lifecycle of some of its products; the redesigned A-bodies had some styling cues lifted from the concurrent second-generation F-bodies - the front suspension was integrated into the A-body redesign with output from respective GM divisions (each division had its sheet metal design).

-1973 models also introduced molded full foam front and rear seat construction, a flow-through power ventilation system, an inside hood release, a larger 22-gallon fuel tank, and "flush and dry" rocker panels introduced first on the redesigned 1971 full-size Chevrolets.
+The 1973 model year introduced molded full foam front and rear seat construction, a flow-through power ventilation system, an inside hood release, a larger 22-gallon fuel tank, and "flush and dry" rocker panels introduced first on the redesigned 1971 full-size Chevrolets.
 Another structural improvement was side-impact guard beams in the doors, as required by new Federal Motor Vehicle Safety Standards.
 New options included swivel bucket seats with console for coupes and Turbine I steel-backed urethane wheels.
-A power moonroof was an option in 1973-75.
-Interior roominess of the 1973 Chevelle was improved, particularly in the rear.
-Headroom was up slightly and shoulder room gains were by 1.6 in.
+A power moonroof was an option in 1973–75.
+The Interior roominess of the 1973 Chevelle was improved, particularly in the rear.
+Headroom was up slightly, and shoulder room gains were by 1.6 in.
 Rear seat legroom was up 3.5 in in sedans.
 Another was a 15.3 cuft luggage capacity, an increase of 2.5 cuft over 1972 models.
 Still another benefit of the new body designs was greatly improved visibility, up 25% in coupes and wagons, and 35% in sedans.
-The unusually thin windshield pillars also contributed to much better visibility.
+The thin windshield pillars also contributed to much better visibility.